avniproject/avni-website/src/pages/blog/2023-02-20-avni-release-announcement.md

 ---------------------------------------------------------------------------

 ### Support translations in growth chart
-Now growth chart also supporting the translations.
+Now translations are supported in growth chart.

 ![](/img/2023-02-20-avni-release-announcement/before-after-translation.jpeg)<pre>Before and after translations in growth chart screen</pre>

 ### 12hr time format support
-- Now selection and display of time will be changed to 12-hour format.
+- We have made changes across the Avni android app to use 12-hour format for selection and display of time.

 ### 🐞 Bug fixes
-- App Designer - Fixed JDBC error on saving some forms in app designer.
+- App Designer - Fixed JDBC error on saving some forms with voided Form-elements in app designer.

 ![](/img/2023-02-20-avni-release-announcement/jdbc_error_on_app_designer.png)<pre>Error on saving form</pre>